-As I mentioned during the $100 Room Challenge Reveal, I am sharing my DIY bench cushion tutorial with you today.
+As I mentioned during the $100 Mudroom Makeover, I am sharing my DIY bench cushion tutorial with you today.
 Please keep in mind that I am SO not a crafty sewer.
 Truth: I don’t know how to sew, nor do I own a sewing machine.
-My aunt was gracious enough to sew a seam to avoid a sideways pattern, but, if you are like me, and lack the ability to sew, you certainly can still complete this project.
+My aunt was gracious enough to sew a seam to avoid a sideways pattern, but, if you are like me, and lack the ability to sew, you certainly can complete this project without a sewing machine; the only thing to keep in mind is making sure you have enough fabric to cover the cushion with the pattern going in the direction that looks best to you.

-- A thin piece of wood (mine was 5 mm thick) *A note to possibly save you some money: I went to Home Depot and they have scrap wood you can purchase for a reduced price.
+- A thin piece of wood, also known as underlayment (mine was 5 mm thick) *A note to possibly save you some money: I went to Home Depot and they have scrap wood you can purchase for a reduced price.
 I got mine for under $4.00 (a 70% savings).
-So, check the scrap wood before buying a whole sheet.
-Home Depot will also cut the wood for you; just be sure you have your dimensions.
+So, check the scrap wood area before buying a whole sheet.
+Home Depot will also cut the wood for you; just be sure you have your measurements.

 - Foam padding *This stuff is expensive!
 I could not believe the price.
 Check for coupons before purchasing.
 Joann’s happened to have 50% off foam, but even with that coupon, I paid about $27 for it!!!
 I chose to go with a 2″ foam, but 3″ is also available… it just costs more.
 Again, know the dimensions of your cushion so you don’t overpay for more than you need.